dualistic/dualistic.github.com/source/_posts/2011-10-27-come-on-ruby.markdown

 ### Step 1: RVM ###

-This is a fresh install of Ubuntu, so I go to the RVM site, copy the install command and paste it into my terminal:
+This is a fresh, minimal install of Ubuntu, so I go to the RVM site, copy the install command and paste it into my terminal:

 ``` bash install rvm (try 1)
 $ bash < <(curl -s https://raw.github.com/wayneeseguin/rvm/master/binscripts/rvm-installer )